Creamy chicken enchilada soup includes a tortilla puree for a silky, creamy consistency. Make this recipe for a flavorful, creamy tortilla soup!

 Finish and serve

-- Add the cheeses and simmer until melted, stirring well to combine.
+- Add the cheeses and simmer the chicken enchilada soup until melted, stirring well to combine.

 - For a smoother soup, puree with an immersion blender.